Alrighht. This will be interesting.

 Was it fun?
 Yes and no… Writing jokes was fun!
 And getting laughs was fun.
 Bombing was awful.
 Waiting was boring.

 Did I make money: Narrr.
-Closest I came was after a good set, the host asked I had 10 minutes of material.
-Apparenetly I too eagerly said, uh what yes yes yes I do yes please, because he was like “No you don’t!”
-And it’s probably for the best.. because I really didn’t haha.
-But I feel like if I just cooly nodded… maybe he would have given me one of the paid 10 minute slots for that mic.
+Once after a good set, the host asked if I had 10 minutes of material.
+That was the closest I ever came… Apparently I too eagerly said, uh what yes yes yes I do yes please, because he was like “No you don’t!”
+And that was probably for the best… I really didn’t have 10 minutes haha.
+But I feel like if I had just cooly nodded… maybe he would have given me one of the paid, 10 minute slots.

 3) Freelance Writing

-This one was tough!
-This is the second highest paying job that I gave myself, and it was a lot of work.
-Writing the piece itself would usually take me 4-8 hours, depending on what it was, but the real work (for me) was getting someone to pay you.
+This was the second highest paying job that I gave myself, and it was a lot of work.
+The writing would usually take me 4-8 hours, depending on what it was, but the real work was getting a piece accepted somewhere.

 To get a piece “accepted” you have to email your idea or sometimes the whole essay / article / poem (whatever) to the publication / editor.
-My acceptance rate was around 1/20.
+My acceptance rate was around 1 in 20.
 Since it would usually take me around an hour to write a pitch, it ended up being about 28 hours in all to get paid ~$200 for an article.
+Add on the fact that sometimes publications would take a month or two to send you a check, and you can see how this could get pretty dicey money-wise.

 Did I make money?
 Yeah I did.
-I was able to repeatedly get some articles for the weirdest, most niche newspaper of all time, writing about climate change tech.
+I was able to repeatedly get some articles for the weirdest, most niche magazine of all time (writing about technology to mitigate climate change with a conservative slant?)
 That was fine.
-But they pretty much always accepted my pitches, so it was a free $200.
-I got $50 for a poem, $50 to write about pizza (dream come true), and $800 for a personal essay.
+But they pretty much always accepted my pitches, so I pitched and wrote here often.
+I got $50 for a poem, $50 to write about pizza (a dream come true), and $800 for a personal essay.
+In total, I want to say I made around $2-3k freelance writing (over the course of like, 2-3 years).

 Did I have fun?
 Yes and no!
 It was fun to write humor pieces, or essays… it wasn’t super fun to write about the new tech news in nuclear fission or whatever.
 I got to cover some stories on homelessness in Seattle, which was something that I’d always wanted to do.